 |Insert a new column in "April May" tab: "Bounce Rate Jan-Mar".|

-Now, we want to put the bounce rates of January-March ("Jan-Mar" tab) into our new column; here we will use the VLOOKUP formula.
+Now, we will use VLOOKUP Formula to put the Bounce Rates of January-March ("Jan-Mar" tab) into our new column

 As we can see in the image below, our VLOOKUP formula has 5 pieces:

 - VLOOKUP: name of the formula;

 - A2:A11: Rows 2-11 of the column A (the names of campaigns we want to compare);